 The utility of our method certainly depends on the length of the lag between the two observers relative to the availability cycle length, and for some species (e.g. some whales), mounting two cameras on one aircraft moving at 100 knots will not provide sufficient lag.
-We do address this issue in our simulation study, varying the lag by a factor of 8 (from 10 seconds to 80 seconds).
+We do address this issue in our simulation study, varying the lag by a factor of 8, from 10 seconds to 80 seconds.
 We have now added the words “dive cycle length is 110 seconds” to the caption of Table 1 so that readers can see more easily how long the lag is relative to the dive cycle length.

+Note that we do not require the time lag to encompass the time between successive breaches: only to be sufficient for there to be a reasonable sample size of occasions where a whale was up for the first camera and down for the second camera, and vice versa.
+This generates the information needed to fit the availability model.

 One could of course obtain a longer lag by slowing the aircraft down.
 If it moved at 10 knots, as might a quadcopter drone, the lag would increase by a factor of about 10, for example.
 In this case animal movement becomes more of an issue.
-Our manuscript provides a general methodology, adaptable for a wide variety of scenarios; we illustrate it with one particular scenario and then investigate a total of 36 variants of this scenario by simulation.
+Our aim is to provide a general methodology, adaptable for a wide variety of scenarios; we illustrate it with one particular scenario and then investigate a total of 36 variants of this scenario by simulation.

+We like the referee’s point about availability bias mutating into perception bias, which aligns with the discussion in the previous point.

-You state “Ensuring that the narrow search strips of two UAVs overlap adequately can be difficult in some environments and a cheaper alternative is to mount two cameras on a single aircraft:”.
+You state “Ensuring that the narrow search strips of two UAVs overlap adequately can be difficult in some environments and a cheaper alternative is to mount two cameras on a single aircraft”.
 While difficult, it does not seem impossible, and hence this might open the question to what might be the optimal strategy, depending on how likely this is.
-Two have two cameras on 1 UAV, with the small-time delay that this necessarily leads to, versus two UAV’s traveling with a delay, or even the same UAV getting back on itself every now and then, say.
+To have two cameras on 1 UAV, with the small-time delay that this necessarily leads to, versus two UAV’s traveling with a delay, or even the same UAV getting back on itself every now and then, say.
 Have you thought about it?
 You later state “because animal movement in and out of the field of view of the cameras is itself an availability process.”
 Which seems to imply that the methods could deal also with only partly overlapping strips?

-We have thought about these issues.
-In fact, we started by considering data from a two-plane visual aerial survey in which the second plane attempted to follow the path of the first, but with a lag of a minute or two.
-The practical difficulty of one plane following exactly the path of another became apparent to us from these data: the paths very frequently diverged by 200m or more.
-This is not such a problem for visual surveys where observers search out to more than 1,000 m either side of the transect line, but for a camera survey with strip half-width around 125m, there was too little overlap to make mark-recapture line transect methods feasible.
+We have indeed thought about these issues: in fact, we started by considering real data from a two-plane visual aerial survey in which the second plane attempted to follow the path of the first, but with a lag of a minute or two.
+The practical difficulty of one plane following exactly the path of another became apparent from these data: the paths frequently diverged by 200m or more.
+This is not such a problem for visual surveys where observers search out to more than 1,000 m either side of the transect line, but for a camera survey with a strip half-width of around 125m, there was too little overlap to make mark-recapture line transect methods feasible.
+Engineering advances in the future may bring improved performance in this respect.

-We do mention a method involving one aircraft circling back over its own path periodically, but this has the same problems as the two-plane method mentioned above.
-If the two aircraft could be made to follow almost the same paths, then both the two-plane and the circle-back methods may be feasible.
+We do mention a method involving one aircraft circling back over its own path periodically, although this has the same problems as the two-plane method mentioned above.
+If the two aircraft could be made to follow almost identical paths, then both the two-plane and the circle-back methods may be feasible.